MEL can help you test for PFAS contamination in your soil and/or water.

 The State of Maine has a lot of groups working on PFAS recommendations.
 Most of the information overlaps but there are some small differences in some directives at this time, such as what pens may be used for sample labeling, etc. Be aware of what user group you belong to when choosing a set of instructions-- private well water tester, public water system, municipal sludge generator or farmer, etc.

-FOR PRIVATE WELLS - Your friend is the MAINE DEP
+FOR PRIVATE WELLS - Check with the MAINE DEP

 Maine Department of Environmental Protection (DEP) PFOA and PFOS webpage: https://www.maine.gov/dep/spills/topics/pfas/